Combining Multi-Objective Bayesian Optimization with Reinforcement Learning for TinyML: Method

 We define the states $x_0, x_1, \dots, x_L$ of our $L$ competing agents as vectors of the parameters of the search space of our optimization problem.
 Each agent performs actions based on its trainable policy $\pi_\theta$ by altering the parameter values of its state vector within given bounds.
-We train the competing policies of our ARS agents for each sample after evaluating the objective function by performing rollouts on posteriors sampled from the GP which we fitted by maximising the marginal likelihood of previously queried evaluation of the objective function beforehand, compare \cite{rasmussen_gp_for_reg}.
-The policy training performed for each sample ends after a maximum number of training steps has been conducted.
-To obtain the initial prior for the GP, we propose candidates during the first couple of iterations of the optimization using Latin Hypercube sampling \cite{mckay2000comparison}.
-We chose this approach over random sampling because we found that by using Latin Hypercube sampling, we could significantly improve the expressiveness of our priors and therefore enhance the performance of all evaluated GP-based sampling strategies.
+We train the competing policies of our ARS agents for each sample after evaluating the objective function by performing rollouts on posteriors sampled from the GP.
+We fit them by maximizing the marginal likelihood of the previously queried evaluation of the objective function (see also \citet{rasmussen_gp_for_reg}).
+The policy training performed for each sample ends after a maximum number of training steps have been conducted.
+To obtain the initial prior for the GP, we propose candidates during the first ten iterations of optimization using Latin Hypercube sampling~\citep{mckay2000comparison}.
+We chose this approach over random sampling because we found that by using Latin Hypercube sampling, we could significantly improve the expressiveness of our priors and, therefore, enhance the performance of all evaluated GP-based sampling strategies.

-As a reward $r(x)$, we first scale our $n=4$ objectives to a single objective value using augmented Chebyshev scalarization \cite{knowles2006parego}, see Equation~(\ref{eq:scale}), where $\rho = 0.005$ is a small positive value and $\lambda$ is a weight vector that we draw uniformly at random at the beginning of each sample.
-We then calculate the difference between the scaled objective and the best previously visited (scaled) objective $f^*$ as the reward that the ARS agents maximize, see Equation~(\ref{eq:reward}).
+As a reward $r(x)$, we first scale our $n=4$ objectives (accuracy, ROM/RAM memory, FLOPS) to a single objective value using augmented Chebyshev scalarization~\citep{knowles2006parego}, see Eq.~\eqref{eq:scale}, where $\rho = 0.005$ is a small positive value and $\lambda$ is a weight vector that we draw uniformly at random at the beginning of each sample.
+We then calculate the difference between the scaled objective and the best previously visited (scaled) objective $f^*$ as the reward, see Eq.~\eqref{eq:reward}.

 To avoid having to compute the expected value over the posterior of the GP when computing the acquisition function, a common approach is to use Monte-Carlo (MC) sampling as an approximation to evaluating the integral over the posterior distribution.
-In our case, we implement a quasi-MC sampling approach to estimate the reward used to train the ARS agents with a fixed set of base samples.
+We implement a quasi-MC sampling approach to estimate the reward used to train the ARS agents with a fixed set of base samples.